Gridlock Guy: Posture and settings are key to driving comfort and safety

-There are also some insidious driving tics that can wear away at our physical well-being.
-Incorrectly positioning ourselves, the seat, the steering wheel, seat belts, head restraints and mirrors can cause long-term pain.
+There are also some insidious driving ticks that can wear away at our physical well-being.
+Incorrectly positioning ourselves, the seat, the steering wheel, seat belts, head restraints, and mirrors can cause long-term pain.
 Improper posturing of those things can also increase the chances of injury and delayed reaction time in crashes.

 I reached out to Dr. Jonathan Mathers of Piedmont Orthopedics/OrthoAtlanta about proper positioning in the car.
-I started with Mathers since he recently has seen me for minor, chronic neck, shoulder and knee pain that my poor posture has caused.
+I started with Dr. Mathers, since he recently has seen me for minor, chronic neck, shoulder, and knee pain that my poor posture has caused.
 He pointed me to some standard literature that he and his team use when instructing drivers.

-Drivers should recline seats only 10 to 15 degrees from the straight up-and-down position and should sit as far back in the seat as possible.
+Drivers should only recline seats 10-15 degrees from the straight up and down position and should sit as far back in the seat as possible.
 The real finesse is positioning the hands and the elbows.
-Mathers and his team recommend holding the steering wheel at a “9 a.m. and 3 p.m.” position, instead of the long-taught ”10 and 2″ alignment.
+Dr. Mathers and his team recommend holding the steering wheel at a “9 a.m. and 3 p.m.” position, instead of the long-taught”10 and 2″ alignment.
 With the elbows at 120 degrees, which is halfway between straight up and straight forward, driving and sitting this way allows one to take the stress off the shoulders and neck.
 That tension, over long periods of time, creates pain and problems.

 If a driver has a lumbar support in the seat, they should adjust it to be just firm enough to fill the small of the back.